equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following options were considered for access to the M4 westbound:

-x

-Option OR1 – retain the existing arrangement: This option would involve retaining the westbound on-ramp to the M4 from Concord Road northbound, retaining the left turn from Parramatta Road eastbound to the M4 westbound, and not providing a new on-ramp
+* Option OR1 – retain the existing arrangement: This option would involve retaining the westbound on-ramp to the M4 from Concord Road northbound, retaining the left turn from Parramatta Road eastbound to the M4 westbound, and not providing a new on-ramp

-x

-Option OR2 – remove the westbound on-ramp to the M4 from Concord Road northbound and the left turn from Parramatta Road eastbound to the M4 westbound, and not provide a new on-
+* Option OR2 – remove the westbound on-ramp to the M4 from Concord Road northbound and the left turn from Parramatta Road eastbound to the M4 westbound, and not provide a new on-
 ramp: Traffic would be required to access the M4 westbound by either approaching the Parramatta Road and M4 intersection from the east, or using the Homebush Bay Drive interchange

-x

-Option OR3 – at the intersection of Parramatta Road and Station Street: This option would involve removing the westbound on-ramp to the M4 from Concord Road northbound and the left turn from Parramatta Road eastbound to the M4 westbound, and providing a new westbound on- ramp at the intersection of Parramatta Road and Station Street at Homebush
+* Option OR3 – at the intersection of Parramatta Road and Station Street: This option would involve removing the westbound on-ramp to the M4 from Concord Road northbound and the left turn from Parramatta Road eastbound to the M4 westbound, and providing a new westbound on- ramp at the intersection of Parramatta Road and Station Street at Homebush

-x

-Option OR4 – immediately to the west of Powells Creek: This option would involve removing the westbound on-ramp to the M4 from Concord Road northbound and the left turn from Parramatta Road eastbound to the M4 westbound, and providing a new westbound on-ramp to the west of Powells Creek.
+* Option OR4 – immediately to the west of Powells Creek: This option would involve removing the westbound on-ramp to the M4 from Concord Road northbound and the left turn from Parramatta Road eastbound to the M4 westbound, and providing a new westbound on-ramp to the west of Powells Creek.